BagelDogM/latex-ui/README.md

-# latex_ui
+# lui
-Latex editor with a UI for use by non-technical editors, that compiles to regular latex code.
-Created initially for minute taking, but customisation for any use is planned in the future.
+UI editor that can be customised to compile to any format.
+Custom UI form elements, compilation logic, files and commands can be created making the software very adaptable.

 > Frontend: HTML, CSS and vanilla JavaScript <br>
-> Backend: Python with Flask, and JInja for string replacement/templates
+> Backend: Python with Flask

 ### Usage
 In the project's directory, run `python3 src/app.py` and access at `127.0.0.1:8080`.